sap-tutorials/sap-build-process-automation/tutorials/spa-acquire-automation-store/spa-acquire-automation-store.md

     <!-- border -->![Create Process Window](14-CreateProcessWindow.png)

-    The **Application Development** with the just created process opens.
+    **SAP Build Process Automation** with the just created process opens.

 5. Now right click on the + icon and select **Automation**.